jotd666/amidar500/README.md

 ISSUES:

 - reorganize sprites to match various palettes when an enemy is killed (tricky!)
-- sometimes no bonus level
 - no animation when falling after normal music resumes, should be continuing falling
-- missing paint in bonus stage sometimes (draw on update!!)
-- check if cattle is centered in bonus/intro

-MINOR ISSUES:
+- sometimes no bonus level (very rare)

 CREDITS: